mooreniemi/mooreniemi.github.io/_posts/2024-07-06-3-tools-engineers-underuse.md

 # agency

-How does one become more effective?
-I don't think it is something that is only done "to" you by others.
-Ultimately you become more effective because you exercise your own agency somehow.

-I firmly believe people can be taught to have more agency.
-The biggest blocker in having agency is simply wanting it at all.

 There's a two red flags I notice in low-agency thinking: i. explicit abdication, eg. "I need to check with ..." (the team, a manager, etc.), ii. implicit abdication, which usually takes the form of complaining